jperalta1989/nofraud_connect/README.md

 ## Phase One Implementation
 ---------------------------

-Currently, as NoFraud is interested only in post-gateway vetting, the module has a single observer listening for `sales_order_place_after` (trimmed down from the original module's four observers).
+Currently, as NoFraud is interested only in post-gateway vetting, the module has a single observer listening for `sales_order_payment_place_end` (trimmed down from the original module's four observers).

 The Oberver receives a `\NoFraud\Connect\Api\RequestHandler` and `ResponseHandler` on construction.